-2. Revenues
+2. Revenue

-Net sales consist of revenue associated with contracts with customers for the sale of goods in amounts that reflect the consideration the Company is entitled to receive in exchange for those goods and services.
+Net sales consist of revenue associated with contracts with customers for the sale of goods and services in amounts that reflect the consideration the Company is entitled to receive in exchange for those goods and services.

 Deferred Revenue & Contract Liabilities